tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Overrides the handleBorderCollision method from the parent class (Creature).
 When the player hits a screen border, it calls moveToNextScreen to attempt a screen transition instead of just stopping.

 **Parameters:**
--`world_map`: WorldMap - The game's world map object.
+- `world_map`: WorldMap - The game's world map object.
--`direction`: str - The direction of the border that was hit.
+- `direction`: str - The direction of the border that was hit.

 **Returns:**
--`None`: The method returns None
+- `None`: The method returns None

 **Example:**
 ```python